ColtonDx/Proxmox-P.A.C.T./README.md

 **Note**: Using `--ansible` only affects how base templates are created (Ansible instead of SSH).
 It does NOT impact the optional Packer customization phase, which uses Ansible playbooks regardless of which template creation method was chosen.

 ### Standalone Mode (Direct on Proxmox)
-- Copy `proxmox.sh` directly to your Proxmox host
+- Copy `build.sh` directly to your Proxmox host
-- Execute locally without SSH: `./proxmox.sh --vmid=800 --storage=local-lvm --build=debian12,ubuntu2404`
+- Execute locally without SSH: `./build.sh --local`
-- No external dependencies needed on Proxmox
+- Runs the same template creation process without the SSH connections

 ### Post-Template Customization (Optional)
 After base templates are created (regardless of whether SSH or Ansible mode was used), Packer can optionally customize templates: